mplanasgit/project-4/README.md

     engine.execute(query)
     return f"Correctly introduced!"
 ```
-A new character line was inserted in the table's database!
+A new character line was inserted in the database's table!

 ![post_request](images/post_request.jpg)